| Read Time: 6 minutes

 Rottweilers serve as both family dogs and working companions.
 They possess strong protective instincts, often mistaken for aggression.
 This breed’s imposing size and strength can intimidate those unfamiliar with it.

-In suitable homes, German Shepherds can be gentle and playful family dogs.
+Howevever, German Shepherds can be gentle and playful family dogs.
 Early socialization helps them adjust to various environments.
-When their energy and intelligence are engaged, they become well-balanced and loving pets.

 Preventing Dog Bites and Attacks

-Contact a Dog Bite Lawyer Near Me in Birmingham, AL
+Contact a Birmingham Dog Bite Attorney Near You

 Author Photo